2. Construction of driveway

 You will have to pay for the construction costs of the work, which must be done by the council.

 The cost for dropped kerbs varies and each application is priced individually after a site visit.

 Issues that can affect costs include the width of the footway, the length (number of kerbs) of the crossing, whether a grass verge has to be crossed or whether any street furniture or other apparatus needs moving (where possible) or adjusting.

-If there is any third party apparatus in the way you will need to liaise with the relevant party and meet any of their costs separately to the works carried out by the Council.
+If there is any third-party apparatus in the way you will need to liaise with the relevant party and meet any of their costs separately from the works carried out by the Council.